meltyourface/blank/posts/Enochian/Foundations-in-Enochian-Magic-A-Practical-Guide/index.md

 Lesson 4: Enochian Script, Language, and Pronunciation

-Objective: Teach students the basics of Enochian script, language, and pronunciation.
+**Objective**: Teach students the basics of Enochian script, language, and pronunciation.

 A. Learning the Enochian Alphabet
    i.
 The Letters and their meanings